Itō Hirobumi: Relations with China

 Itō with Japanese residents of Zhifu, China, during his 1898 visit.
 Itō is seated front row, fourth from left.

 Itō Hirobumi's engagement with China was a significant, though complex, aspect of his later career, influencing his views on regional stability, economic development, and Japan's role in East Asia.
 His two-month visit to Korea and China in August–November 1898, undertaken shortly after the dissolution of his third cabinet, proved particularly formative.

-During this trip, Itō was warmly received by Chinese reformers, including Kang Youwei, who saw Meiji Japan as a model for China's own modernization.
+During this trip, Itō was received by Chinese reformers, including Kang Youwei, who saw Meiji Japan as a model for China's own modernization.
 He arrived in Beijing at the height of the Hundred Days' Reform movement, led by the Guangxu Emperor.
 However, Itō found himself on the fringes of the 1898 coup engineered by Empress Dowager Cixi, which abruptly ended the reforms and led to the persecution of its leaders.
 While Itō was critical of the reformers' precipitous approach and maintained a cautious distance from their movement, he was deeply concerned by the ensuing political instability and the purge of reformist intellectuals.
 He intervened to help some reformers, like Liang Qichao, escape to Japan and advocated for the protection of others.

 Itō's encounters with prominent Chinese officials like Zhang Zhidong, viceroy of Huguang, were particularly significant.
-Despite the political turmoil, Itō and Zhang found common ground in their advocacy for gradual reform and their appreciation for Western science and technology, albeit within a framework that respected national context.
+Despite the political turmoil, Itō and Zhang shared views on their advocacy for gradual reform and their appreciation for Western science and technology, albeit within a framework that respected national context.
 Itō was particularly interested in Zhang's efforts to develop industry in the Hubei region, including the Hanyang Steel Mill.
 Their meeting facilitated an agreement for Japan's Yahata Steel Works to obtain iron ore from China's Daye mine, a development that marked the beginning of significant Japan-China economic cooperation in this sector, though it later became a point of contention in imperialistic narratives.

 While pessimistic about China's immediate political future due to its internal divisions and the perceived rigidity of its institutions, Itō was highly optimistic about its economic potential.
 He believed that Japan, as a more advanced nation in the region, had a role to play in fostering economic ties and promoting "civilization" – by which he meant modern science, industry, and rational governance – in China.
 His vision for Japan involved steering clear of direct political interference in China while actively engaging with its economy, seeing mutual benefit in regional development.
 He consistently argued against territorial expansion for its own sake, emphasizing that economic prosperity and the exchange of knowledge were more important.
 However, he also spoke of Japan's "moral obligation" as a "pioneer of modernization" to guide China and Korea, a stance that, while framed in terms of shared progress, carried paternalistic undertones.
 His experiences in China in 1898 reinforced his belief in a gradual, education-focused approach to modernization and informed his strategy for Japan's engagement with the continent, emphasizing economic cooperation and the cultivation of a "nation of commerce".